netblue30/firejail/CONTRIBUTING.md

  the `--noprofile` argument.
  For example, if `firejail firefox` does not work, please also run `firejail --noprofile firefox` and let us know if it runs correctly or not.
+ - You may also try disabling various options provided in `/etc/firejail/<ProgramName.profile>` until you find out which one causes problems.
+It will significantly help to find solution for your issue.

 We take security bugs very seriously.
 If you believe you have found one, please report it by emailing us at netblue30@yahoo.com